Arriving to page Run Scenario

 When the demand/supply is shown in the map, the Decrease/Increase Nodes widget appears.
 Use the slider to decrease/increase the node size factor so that the visualization is useful based on your data.
 This is helpful, e.g., when high demand/supply nodes overlap, or several small nodes are difficult to see on the map.

-After your solution is ready, using these checkboxes the network can be visualized on the map.
+After your solution is ready, using the checkboxes in the Show Arcs widget, the network can be visualized on the map.
 Primary arcs shows the connections between CoGs and suppliers, while secondary arcs connect CoG and Demand nodes.

 Here you can see what the colors of the nodes on the map mean.
 Supply and Demand locations have different colors.
 Centers of Gravity have a different color (but these do not appear on the map until they have been calculated).